For service in the Atlanta, Georgia area contact or call us:

-Improper pavement drainage cause wrecks.
+Improper pavement drainage causes wrecks.
 Water ponding in travel lanes of high-speed, high-volume highways create a danger to vehicles passing through the water... a vehicle hydroplanes, crosses the centerline of the highway and crashes into an oncoming vehicle.

 The unlucky ones run-off-the-road and collide with trees or obstacles along the side of the roadway or cross the centerline into oncoming traffic.
 A traveling motorist does not expect water to be in their path of travel.
 The average driver has no idea what causes hydroplaning or what to be aware of to avoid a hydroplaning accident.